EATRIS/EATRIS-Plus_Multi-Omics_Workflow/README.md

 ### Multi-omics data set from Zenodo
 - The data is stored in a Multi_Assay_Experiment object, which is used as input for the workflow
-- The object can be downloaded here: https://doi.org/10.5281/zenodo.10782800
+- The object can be downloaded here: https://doi.org/10.5281/zenodo.17514796

-- Note: The MuData (Python) version coming up soon

-###  Nextflow
+###  Install Nextflow using conda

  **Create a Conda Environment:**
 ```bash